 Ensuring the grower receives the seeds of the variety and quality that they need to produce a successful crop

-Less pests and diseases lead to lower production losses in growing crop in the field and in storage (resulting in lower costs for the consumer and greater access to potatoes for lower income countries)
+Less pests and diseases lead to lower production losses in the growing crop in the field and in storage.
+This in turnresults in lower costs for the consumer and greater access to potatoes for lower income countries.

-Improved biosecurity and plant health which limits the introduction and spread of diseases and preserves the environment for ongoing production This increases sustainable production and lowers the risk for the grower
+Improving plant health which limits the introduction and spread of diseases and preserves the environment for ongoing production.
+This increases sustainable production and lowers risks for the grower

 Planting high quality seed potatoes maximizes the proportion of the crop that is acceptable to the consumer and reduces waste throughout the food chain